Sick Leave Policy and Procedure - California

 At no time will a covered employee not have at least 72 hours of sick leave available at the beginning of a given year and at no time can the employee receive or use more than the maximum allowance of sick leave available in a given year under this policy.

-Example of sick leave calculation: A full-time covered employee begins his or her employment with the University on August 25, 2014 and utilizes 7 hours (1 day) of sick leave (on March 14, 2015) during his or her first year.
+Example of sick leave calculation: A full-time covered employee begins their employment with the University on August 25, 2014 and utilizes 7 hours (1 day) of sick leave (on March 14, 2015) during their first year.
 Thus, on August 25, 2015 (at the start of the employee’s second year of employment), the employee will have 133 hours (19 days) of sick leave available.
 By March 14, 2016 (12 months since the employee took 7 hours (1 day) of sick leave), the employee will have a total of 140 hours (20 days) of sick leave available (assuming the employee has not taken any other sick days during the prior 12 months).

 This section applies to part-time covered employees who are not student employees (hereinafter, “part-time covered employees”):

-A part-time covered employee (i.e., employees scheduled to work less than 35 hours per week) will receive and can use, at the start of his or her employment and each subsequent year of continuous service, a pro-rated share of the sick leave otherwise available to full-time covered employees.
+A part-time covered employee (i.e., employees scheduled to work less than 35 hours per week) will receive and can use, at the start of their employment and each subsequent year of continuous service, a pro-rated share of the sick leave otherwise available to full-time covered employees.

 To calculate the sick leave available to a part-time covered employee during each year of continuous service: